aurule/npc/docs/tags/universal.rst

 Each tag can appear more than once, with each additional value being stored alongside the first. :ref:`listing-templates` may or may not use the additional values for each tag, but they can be customized if you want those values to appear.

+All tags that accept an arbitrary description support Markdown formatting.
+They are marked here for clarity.

 These universal tags are valid for all character files, regardless of type or system.

 .. _tag-type: